Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 A quick safety note: whatever you pick, set your safety bars an inch or two below the bottom of your lift so they catch a failed rep, load the plate storage pegs or bolt the frame down for stability, and check you have the ceiling height for the pull-up bar before you build it.
 Then add a bench and you have a complete strength setup, ready to train all the major muscle groups on at least two days a week as the NHS recommends (physical activity guidelines).

-For most home lifters the ZERELEK Power Cage with lat pulldown and cable crossover is the best all-rounder in the UK right now.
-It bolts together as a full 4-post cage, takes a barbell plus a built-in cable stack, and is rated to around 680kg, so you get a rack and a functional trainer in one footprint.
+For most home lifters the YODOLLA Power Rack with cable crossover is the best all-rounder in the UK right now.
+It bolts together as a full cage with a pull-up bar, dip bars and adjustable safety bars, adds a plate-loaded cable crossover, lat pulldown and landmine, and is rated to 907kg, so you get a rack and a functional trainer in one footprint.
 If you lift heavy and want commercial-style steel, the Signature Fitness SF-3 with its 3x3 inch 11-gauge frame is the sturdier choice.

 A power cage is a full 4-post enclosure.
 You stand inside it and lift between safety bars that will catch a failed rep, which makes it the safest way to train heavy on your own.
 A squat rack or squat stand is usually 2 posts that you lift in front of, so it takes up less room and costs less, but it gives you less protection if a lift goes wrong.
 If you can fit a cage and you train solo, the cage is worth the extra space.
 See our [best squat rack guide](/best-squat-rack-uk/) for the 2-post options.